 If that's still not enough, the system can be integrated with many other Zoho products, including customer support, project management and web forms.

 Zoho's mobile apps give access to this data, and help you collect it.
 There are tools to locate leads on maps, log calls, take voice notes, record your customer visits, and more.

 Zoho's free plan is appealing, with handy Google Calendar integration and support for up to 3 users, but be sure to read the full product comparison.
-There are lots of limitations, and to really compete with the other products here you'll need to spend $12 (£10) or maybe $20 (£16) per user per month for the Professional plan.
+There are lots of limitations, and to really compete with the other products here you'll need to spend more for the Professional plan.

 Check out some of the other CRM platforms we've reviewed here: